-Our selling, general and administrative expenses include employee compensation and employee-related expenses for marketing, sales and other sales-support employees, and for managerial and administrative personnel, including executive officers, accounting, legal, information technology and human resources.
-This category of expenses also covers commissions, advertising and promotions expenses, related facilities costs, integration and other post-merger related costs, professional service fees, impairment charges of certain of our intangible assets, as well as the amortization expenses related to acquired assets as part of our business combinations.
+Our selling, general and administrative expenses include employee compensation and employee-related expenses for marketing, sales andother sales-operation employees, and for managerial and administrative personnel, including executive officers, accounting, legal, information technology and human resources.
+This category of expenses also covers commissions, advertising and promotions expenses, related facilities costs, professional service fees, respective depreciation, as well as amortization expenses related to accuired assets as part of our business combinations.

 Commissions consist of sales-based commissions to independent sales agents and internal sales personnel.
 Commission rates vary, depending on the geographic location of the agent and on the achievement of certain performance targets.
-Our advertising and promotion expenses consist primarily of media advertising costs, trade and consumer marketing expenses and public relations expenses.
+Our advertising and promotion expenses consist primarily of media advertising costs, trade and consumer marketing expenses and public relations expenses which aims to strengthen our leadership brand position in key vertical markets.